 June 6th, 2019 is the 75th anniversary of the Allied invasion of Normandy.
 It was the turning point of World War II.
 Thousands of soldiers from different countries risked their lives for something greater themselves.
 These men exemplified courage that is not only admirable but commendable.
 Therefore, I must ask why?

-The young men that were drafted into the military at the age of 18, made the ultimate sacrifice when they sprinted across the sands of Omaha beach.
-They died with honor, courage, and the greatest respect possible bestowed upon soldiers.
+The young men that were drafted in the military at the age of 18 made the ultimate sacrifice when they sprinted across the sands of Omaha beach.
+They died with honor, courage, and valor.
 We honor their legacy by molding America into the country of established freedom.
 We commemorate the fallen.